jrnold/ggthemes/cran-comments.md

 -   The URL http://makeadifferencewithdata.com/wp-content/uploads/2016/12/color-palettes.txt is valid but sometimes returns a 403 error.

+-   The URL http://makeadifferencewithdata.com/2017/01/150-paletas-colores-tableau/ is valid but sometimes returns a 403 error.

 -   In `DESCRIPTION`, the words "Geoms", "Stata", "Tufte", "Tufte's", and "geoms" are not mis-spelled.